sensu/sensu-docs/content/sensu-go/5.12/guides/troubleshooting.md

 ## Troubleshooting handlers and filters

-Whether implementing new workflows or modifying existing ones, it can become necessary to troubleshoot various stages of the event pipeline.
-In many cases generating test events using the [agent API][agent-api] will save you time and effort over modifying existing checks and waiting for them to be scheduled by the backend.
+Whether implementing new workflows or modifying existing ones, its sometimes necessary to troubleshoot various stages of the event pipeline.
+In many cases generating events using the [agent API][agent-api] will save you time and effort over modifying existing check configurations.

+Here's an example using curl with the API of a local sensu-agent process to generate test-event check results:

 {{< highlight shell >}}
 curl -X POST \